cpj/winter-2012/README.md

 - This git repository is where you'll store your work for the quarter.
 - Make sure you are logged in, then click the fork button toward the top of the screen.
 - This'll bring up a window alowing you to fork it to your personal account.
-  - for help with forking on github see their [Fork A Repo help page](http://help.github.com/fork-a-repo/).
+  - For help with forking on github see their [Fork A Repo help page](http://help.github.com/fork-a-repo/).

 ### For turning in weekly assignments: